-Parenchyma in plants are the types of simple permanent tissue which has some of the ideal properties that distinguish it from the other cells:
+Parenchyma in plants is the types of simple permanent tissue that possesses some ideal properties that discriminate it from the other cells.

-Cell division: Parenchyma tissue has not the ability to undergo cell division.
+Cell division: Parenchyma tissues cannot undergo cell division.

-Nature: Structurally and physically, parenchyma is a kind of unspecialized tissue.
+Nature: Structurally and physically, parenchyma is a kind of unspecialised tissue.

-Modification: Parenchyma modifies itself to perform diverse functions in a plant cell.
+Modification: Parenchyma modifies itself to perform diverse functions in plant cells.

 When the parenchymatous cells appear in aggregates, they carry a polygonal shape by having 14-sided polyhedral cells.
-Parenchyma cells also appear in certain other forms like spherical, elongated, stellate etc.
+Parenchyma cells also occur in other forms like spherical, elongated, and stellate.

 Content: Parenchyma in Plants

-It can define as the simple permanent tissue, which is usually thin-walled and functions as a “ground tissue” by forming a packaging material of all the non-woody structures like leaves, roots and stems.
-Term parenchyma has originated from the Greek term “Para” which means beside and “Enchyma” which means inclusion.
+It merely refers to the simple permanent tissue, which appears thin-walled and serves as a “ground tissue” by forming a packaging material of all the non-woody structures like leaves, roots and stems.
+The term parenchyma was originated from the Greek term “Para” (beside) and “Enchyma” (inclusion).
 It is supposed to be introduced during the 17th century when Robert Hooke discovered the plant cells.

-Parenchyma tissue is a type of non-vascular tissue that is composed of simple, living and undifferentiated cells.
+Parenchyma tissue is a type of non-vascular tissue composed of simple, living and undifferentiated cells.
 A parenchymatous tissue modifies into three major types, namely chlorenchyma, aerenchyma and prosenchyma.

-Parenchyma tissue in plants can be classified based on their shape, arrangement and functions.
+Parenchyma tissues in plants are classified based on their functions, shape, arrangement.

 Based on Functions

-Chlorenchyma: It can define as the parenchymatous cell that possesses chloroplast.
-Thus, it assimilates the chlorophyll pigment and refers as “Assimilatory parenchyma”.
-In leaves, it differentiates into mesophyll cell that possesses two distinct, palisade and spongy parenchymatous cell.
+- Chlorenchyma: It refers to the parenchymatous cell that possesses chloroplast.
+Thus, it assimilates the chlorophyll pigments and termed “Assimilatory parenchyma”.
+In leaves, it differentiates into mesophyll cell that has two distinct parenchymatous cells (palisade and spongy).
 It is present in the mesophyll zone of the leaves, sepals and phyllodes.

 Function: Participates in photosynthesis.

-Aerenchyma: It can define as the parenchymatous cell that comprises of large air-filled intercellular spaces and commonly refers to “Air storing parenchyma”.
-Aerenchyma cells are most widely present in the roots, stems and leaves of hydrophytes.
-It comprises few large-sized air cavities between the parenchymatous cells to perform various functions.
+- Aerenchyma: It refers to the parenchymatous cell that comprises large air-filled intercellular spaces and is termed “Air storing parenchyma”.
+Aerenchyma cells are prevalently present in the roots, stems and leaves of hydrophytes.
+It comprises a few large-sized air cavities between the parenchymatous cells to perform various functions.

 Function: Participates in gaseous exchange and maintains the buoyancy of hydrophytes.

-Prosenchyma: It can define as the parenchymatous tissue that possesses elongated cells with a thickened wall.
-The prosenchyma appears spindle in shape with tapering ends.
+- Prosenchyma: It refers to the parenchymatous tissue that possesses elongated cells with a thickened wall.
+The prosenchyma appears spindle-shaped with tapering ends.

 Function: Promotes rigidity to a plant.

-Storage parenchyma: It can define as the parenchymatous tissue that is composed of large-sized vacuolated cells that stores water, minerals, sugar, protein granules, oil droplets etc. The cell-wall of storage parenchyma is generally thick because of hemicellulose deposition.
+- Storage parenchyma: It refers to the parenchymatous tissue that contains large-sized vacuolated cells.
+It stores water, minerals, sugar, protein granules, oil droplets etc. The cell wall of storage parenchyma is generally thick because of hemicellulose deposition.

 Function: Helps in the storage of food.

-Xylem parenchyma: This kind of parenchymatous cells possess small-sized cell and encloses by a thickened cell wall.
+- Xylem parenchyma: This kind of parenchymatous cells possess a small size and a thick cell wall.

 Function: Facilitates water and mineral conduction.

-Phloem parenchyma: This kind of parenchymatous cells possess elongated cells and encloses by a thin cell wall.
+- Phloem parenchyma: This kind of parenchymatous cells have elongated cells and a thin cell wall.